Risk Management

 At SMBC Group, we use stress testing to analyze and comprehend the impact on SMBC Group’s businesses of changes in economic or market conditions, in order to plan and execute forward-looking business strategies.

-In our stress testing, we prepare multiple risk scenarios including macroeconomic variables such as GDP, stock prices, interest rates, and foreign exchange rates based on the aforementioned Top Risks, discussions with experts and related departments.
+In our stress testing, we prepare multiple risk scenarios including macroeconomic variables such as GDP, equity prices, interest rates, and foreign exchange rates based on the aforementioned Top Risks, discussions with experts and related departments.

 During a fiscal year, we will conduct stress testing in a timely manner to assess the potential impact on our business and to take the appropriate actions in case a serious risk event occurs.

 In addition, we conduct detailed stress testing for individual risks such as credit risk, market risk, and liquidity risk, so as to decide and review risk-taking strategies.
+For example, we analyze liquidity risk under a severe scenario that combines idiosyncratic factors of the SMBC Group and market-wide factors.

 We are also conducting scenario analyses on physical and transition risks related to climate change.